edterbak/NodeRed_Heishamon_control/README.md

 [2022-05-08] (v14 beta2) Things done are:
 - ENHANCEMENT: Feature request; second attempt to turn heatpump off with RTC-function, when room temperature is above threshold.
 Added DHW to the mix. it should be safe to use now.
 I have tested it and it does seem to work.
 Could use some more love to make sure it works propperly.

+[2022-05-12] (v14 beta3) Things done are:
+- ENHANCEMENT: Feature request; third attempt to turn heatpump off with RTC-function.
+Bug fixed that the stored rtc_on / rtc_off temperature ranges are not persistent.
+- BUG: Fixed scheduler bug where the 'override' toggles were not persistent over reboot.

 ## TODO list
 - [ ] Fix SoftStart routine. (it might be working for some, but be cautious)